GLOBAL MARKETS-Stocks edge higher, data offsets Apple's plunge

 NEW YORK, Jan 24 (Reuters) - World equity and commodity markets rose on Thursday on encouraging economic data, but a steep sell-off in Apple shares that wiped out about $50 billion of its market value threatened to snuff a six-day streak of gains in U.S. stocks.

-The strong downdraft from Apple was offset by surprisingly strong economic signals.
+The strong downward push from Apple was partially offset by surprisingly strong economic signals.
 U.S. factory activity grew the most in nearly two years in January and the number of new claims for jobless benefits dropped to a five-year low last week.

 A third report showed the Conference Board’s Leading Economic Index rose last month, pointing to improved U.S. growth ahead.